Courses and Requirements

 Examination of historical, cultural, literary, artistic and psychological constructions and representations of women as “mad.”
 Uses feminist sociopolitical perspectives to explore how these representations are connected to topics such as anger, violence, sexuality, race, class, conformity and resistance to female roles, and the psychiatric and psychological communities.

 Introduction to Feminist Thought.

 An interdisciplinary examination of the history and contemporary practice of feminist thought.
 Topics include the history of feminist thought in Western culture, the broadening and complication of that canon to include examinations of race, class, gender, sexuality, ableism and ageism, and the implications of global feminist thought.
 (Writing-intensive.)
 Prerequisite, 101 or consent of instructor.
-(Same as Government 201 and Government 201.)
+(Political Theory) (Same as Government 201.)
 Maximum enrollment, 20.
 Lacsamana.

 Introduction to LGBTQ Studies.